Pylons/pyramid/docs/narr/templates.rst

 It's often convenient to see changes you make to a template file appear immediately without needing to restart the application process.
-:mod:`repoze.bfg` allows you to configure your application development environment so that a change to a template will be automatically detected, and the template will be reloaded on the next rendering.
+:mod:`pyramid` allows you to configure your application development environment so that a change to a template will be automatically detected, and the template will be reloaded on the next rendering.